James6xie/ansible-role-rabbitmq/README.md

 CI Badge

 # RabbitMQ Role
-The RabbitMQ role for Rocky Linux infrastructure
+The RabbitMQ role for Circle Linux infrastructure

 ## Getting started
 Ensure all dependencies are installed and then follow the below process